Desert Mice

-Desert Mice is a 1959 British comedy film featuring Alfred Marks, Sid James, Dora Bryan, Irene Handl, John Le Mesurier and Liz Fraser.
+Desert Mice is a 1959 British comedy film directed by Michael Relph and starring Alfred Marks, Sid James, Dora Bryan, Irene Handl, John Le Mesurier and Liz Fraser.
+The screenplay was by David Climie.
 A group of ENSA entertainers with the British army in the North Africa desert during the Second World War thwart a Nazi plan.
 The title is a play on the Desert Rats.

+It was a Welbeck Presentation released through Rank.

 Plot

 An ENSA group tours around North Africa entertaining British troops.
 One night, Bert hears the tune (with no words) for "Lily Marlene".
 He sets about writing a variety of lyrics to the tune.
 Attached to an intelligence unit they realise that when singing their words to the well-known tune some in the audience are singing in German, exposing them as spies.